graph8-com/g8browser/README.md

   - **Falcon3 10B**
   - **Qwen 2.5 Coder 14B**
   - **Mistral Small 24B**
-  - We welcome community experience sharing with other local models in our [Discord](https://discord.gg/NN3ABHggMK)

 - **Prompt Engineering**:
   - Local models require more specific and cleaner prompts